622michael/SongHR/README.md

 There are Django management commands that allow the admin to view graphs that show the correlation between the heartrate and tempo of songs.

-This provides the basis for a study that could be conducted to determine if there is any correlation between the loudness or tempo of a song.